Lucho2027/prodtrack-api/README.md

 Before you continue, ensure you have met the following requirements:

-Clone repository
+1. Clone this repository to your local machine `git clone PRODTRACK-API-URL NEW-PROJECTS/BRANCH-NAME` `cd` into the cloned repository
+2. Make a fresh start of the git history for this project with `rm -rf .git && git init`

-Install the node dependencies npm install
+3. Install the node dependencies `npm install`

 ## Scripts